DefinitionThis section has been translated automatically.

 Reversible increase in serum creatinine

-- central nervous complaints such as headaches, dizziness and dizziness
+- Central nervous complaints such as headache, drowsiness, and dizziness.

-- gastrointestinal disorders (1-3%), upper abdominal pain (reports of isolated visceral angioedema are available)
+- gastrointestinal disturbances (1-3%), upper abdominal discomfort (reports of isolated visceral angioedema are available)

-- Pruritus: It is not uncommon for ACE inhibitors to cause a possibly late-manifested, extremely therapy-resistant pruritus (often accompanied by physical urticaria).
+- Pruritus: It is not uncommon for ACE inhibitors to cause pruritus, which may manifest late and is extremely resistant to therapy (often accompanied by physical urticaria).

 InteractionsThis section has been translated automatically.